kommitters/bas/README.md

 ### 4. Process - Optional Data Process

-Finally, the **Processor** basically, allow required data process depending on the use case like sending formatted messages into a destination.
+Finally, the **Process** basically, allow required data process depending on the use case like sending formatted messages into a destination.
 In this case, since the use case was implemented for
 Discord, it implements specific logic to communicate with a Discord channel using a webhook.
 The webhook configuration and name for the 'Sender' in the channel should be provided with the initial use case configurations.
 It can be found under `/bas/process/discord/implementation.rb`